mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-We can now inject this context into all out API-specific service implementations,
+We can now inject this context into all out API-specific service implementations.
-as you will see later.

 ## Specifying basic API behavior

 To simplify how to talk with the API using Alamofire, let us create a base class
 for our API-based services.
-Add a `Services` sub folder to the `Api` folder then
+Add this file to a `Services` sub folder:
-add this file to it:

 ```
 // AlamofireService.swift